hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **This is a work-in-progress**

 Academically, this is a collision of everything from computer science and art history to media studies to disruptive innovation to labor economics, and no one of these disciplines seems sufficient to cover the topic.
 I have a lot to learn about this topic; there's already more stuff on my reading list.
+This post was inspired in part by reading Amy Orben's [paper on technology panics](https://www.amyorben.com/publication/2020_orben_pops/).

 I'd like to publish this as a paper someday, and would be interested in connecting with experts on this.
 There are a whole lot of different ideas here and, really, the topic is rich enough for a book.

 As always, any opinion on this blog post are mine alone, and not those of any institution I'm affiliated with.